Sudachi-E/WiiBeamU/README.md

-# WiiBeamU
+# Wiiload Android

-WiiBeamU is a lightweight and user-friendly application that allows you to send `.rpx` files directly to your Wii or Wii U wirelessly using your smartphone, WiiBeamU makes sending `.rpx` files and other executables like `.wuhb` seamless and efficient without the need of a computer.
+Wiiload Android is a lightweight and user-friendly application that allows you to send `.rpx` files directly to your Wii or Wii U wirelessly using your smartphone, Wiiload Android makes sending `.rpx` files and other executables like `.wuhb` seamless and efficient without the need of a computer.

 ---